jomessec/Azure-Update-Management-Samples/README.md

 # Azure Update Management samples

-### Terraform Samples
+## Deploy an Azure Update Management environment with Terraform Samples
 **Terraform/DeployUpdateManagementLab**

-This sample deploys the necessary bits to enable Azure Update Management in your subscription.
-Information on how to configure Terraform to connect to your Azure subscription can be found [here](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html).
+This deploys an Azure Update Management Hands-On Lab (HOL)  into a resource group in your subscription.

 This deployment: